South Carolina School Choice

 In September of 2024, part of the law (private school tuition and fees) was declared unconstitutional by the SC Supreme Court - see article below.
 After a rescue plan was put into place and private donors rose to the challenge to provide for the continuing education of those who were denied payment, the SC legislature amended the bill in the new 2025 session and Governor McMasters signed it into law restoring the full perspective of the school choice law - see article below.

-The application period for the 2025-2026 school year was re-opened on May 19, 2025 and will remain open until the scholarships have been spoken for.
+The application period for the 2025-2026 school year was re-opened on May 19, 2025, and as of June 27, 2025, all of the 10,000 scholarships available for the 25-26 school year have been spoken for - see article below.

 Am I Eligible?

-• Students must be a resident of South Carolina;
+- Students must be a resident of South Carolina;

 Students currently enrolled in a public charter school, home school students (as defined in Sections 59-65-40 [Option 1], 59-65-45 [Option 2], 59-65-47 [Option 3]), and students participating in the Educational Credit for Exceptional Needs Children’s Fund program (as defined in Section 12-6-3790) are not eligible for this scholarship program.